 To represent more closely the group of students that are of interest in a policy context, young people in the following categories are removed from the list before it is provided to the QGSO:

 Responses are predominantly collected via computer-assisted telephone interviewing (CATI).
 All students are also offered the opportunity to complete an online survey.
 Students for whom telephone details were not available were invited to participate in the survey online or by calling the QGSO.
-The average time to complete the survey by CATI is four and three quarter minutes.
+Each CATI survey interview takes around five minutes to complete.

 Prior to the survey, all identified early school leavers with a usable address are sent a letter from the Minister for Education advising them of the survey.

 At the close of the survey, all non-responding students for whom telephone numbers are available receive six attempts at contact.